• Skip to primary navigation

 Be sure to tell Karen that you found her on The Quilters Calendar!

-Filed Under: California Tagged With: color, curves, design, machine quilting, modern, paper piecing, Zoom Ready
+Filed Under: California Tagged With: color, curves, design, in-person, machine quilting, modern, paper piecing, Zoom Ready

 Dana Jones